Governing Council Biographies

 Before her current work as a stay at home mom, Sarah was an elementary teacher for seven years in a variety of school settings in Colorado and Oregon.
 She holds a BA in Psychology and Elementary Ed certification from CU Boulder.
 Outside of MPCS, you might find her tinkering on her piano or camera, in yoga class, jogging (mostly after her toddler), or reading, but especially enjoying moments with her family.

 Member at Large

 Samantha joined the MPCS community as a parent in 2012 when her oldest son started in the Sunflower Kindergarten.
 She has been active in the community helping with the Winter Market, as a class representative, and as a member of the Foundation.
-She and her husband Stuart have three children: two attend MPCS and the third can often be seen trying to join her big brother in kindergarten.
+She and her husband Stuart have three children who are in preschool, 1st grade, and 3rd grade at MPCS.

 Samantha was first drawn to MPCS while looking for a preschool that honored child development, a child’s need for play and outdoors, and valued creativity.
 Her family has stayed at MPCS for all these things and many more as her understanding of Waldorf education and love of the school’s community have deepened.
 As a member of the board, she hopes to help the school reach new heights as a leader in the public Waldorf movement.

 Samantha grew up in northern Virginia and attended James Madison University.
 She has a BS in Psychology and an MA in Human Services: Counseling.
-When not on the MPCS campus, Samantha works as a life coach for women.
+When not on the MPCS campus, Samantha runs her own business helping moms launch and build online businesses.
 She enjoys trying new recipes, camping with her family, yoga class, volunteering, doing crossword puzzles, and writing.